pownby/advent-of-code-2024/README.md

 - Pretty straight-forward with recursion.
 My biggest concern was splitting three-ways in part 2, but it wasn't too bad.
 I rearranged things to have the fastest-growing branch first, since I exit a branch early if we've exceeded the target due to all operations being growing.
 The idea was I could more quickly cut out branches of the OR tree, but I'm not positive how effective it was since it is OR.
 Either way, it still only took around a second to execute.
 - Splitting an expression to multiple lines
 - Converting to string

+### Day 8
+- Interesting one!
+First time I built a visualizer to help debug an issue with part 1.
+Weirdly again part 2 was pretty straightforward.
+Perhaps that means I engineered part 1 well? :)
+- Looping through a dict
+- Passing functions as arguments